 A declaration of interests is important.
 Here goes:

-- Currently I at DeepMind – working on the intersection of public policy and artificial intelligence.
+- Currently I work at DeepMind – working on the intersection of public policy and artificial intelligence.

 - I also worked at fintech Stripe with public policy issues.
 I am deeply interested in all things tech and financial policy, but you should naturally use this fact to discount what I write about tech policy etc.